josancamon19/CuantasSabes/README.md

 Is an app to help speech therapist with the semantic awareness and interpretation of the world things in children with less than 12 years old.

+All the images were reviewed and provided by a speech therapist specialized with children.

 ## Project Overview
 In this project the user can register as a doctor who will provide the app to their patients, so the user can register as a patient too.
 The doctor will be able to: